What you need to know to vote in Canada's federal election

 What if I can't make it on election day?

-There are four days of advance polls on Oct.
+There were four days of advance polls on Oct.
 11, 12, 13 and 14.
-You can also vote at your local Elections Canada office during most of the election period.
-If you apply in advance right now, you can vote by mail.
+You could have also voted at your local Elections Canada office during most of the election period or voted by mail.
+But it's now too late to do any of these things.

 How do I vote if I'm a student?